MacRover/maxwell/ros_ws/src/bringup_py/README.md

 ros2 launch bringup_py bs_main.launch.py
 ```

 The parameters used by these launch files (by default) are stored in `config/defaults.yaml`.
-They can be changed dynamically and automatically as long as you run `colcon build --symlink-install`.
+They can be changed dynamically and automatically as long as you built the workspace with `--symlink-install`.
 All you have to do then is rerun these scripts.

 Otherwise, rebuild the workspace with `colcon build` every time `defaults.yaml` is changed and rerun the script(s) for it to take effect.